 As I packed the stuff in the car and drove to work, my mind climbed all the way back to the time when I was leaving London to start work in Bedworth.
 Mati asked me if everything was in place, was there anything I needed.
 My very quick response was, I need clean sheets and a blanket.
 Mati, too, was just as quick and more than happy to give me the best sheets and the nicest blanket, and made it a point to send me off with her blessings and the blessings of the extended family.

-Through that particular incident the Lord taught me of the existence of a very real ‘chord’ of love between a parent and a child.
-Yes there comes a time when that ‘chord’ is cut properly and at the right time, so the child can ‘start breathing on his / her own’ , set up home leaving the parents to go on into the next phase of their lives.
+Through that particular incident the Lord taught me of the existence of a very real ‘cord’ of love between a parent and a child.
+Yes there comes a time when that ‘cord’ is cut properly and at the right time, so the child can ‘start breathing on his / her own’ , set up home leaving the parents to go on into the next phase of their lives.
 The ‘cut’ is always painful – how can it not be!!
-The ‘chord’ is full of nerves that react to a million stimuli around us ….
+The ‘cord’ is full of nerves that react to a million stimuli around us ….